It depends on the material they will send you. Usually, the key areas to prepare are the following.

 - Introduce the slide: “Let’s move to slide 2, which will show us why we have an issue with this division”

-- Present the main message of the slide: “As you can see, we have a cost structure which makes for us not feasible to be competitive in this market”
+- Present the main message of the slide: “As you can see, we have a cost structure which makes unfeasible to be competitive in this market”

 - Provide details: “The graph, indeed, shows how our fix cost is XYZ, while competitors can benefit from economies of scale.
 Indeed…”